Este tamaño aún no está listo.

 BENEFITS INCLUDE:

-• A stipend of USD 2,000
+• A stipend of USD $2,000 to cover project expenses at the resident’s discretion

-• A private studio
+• Lodging with a private studio at LNF

-• Logistical support for production
+• Curatorial support

 • Please note that airfare to and from Guatemala is not included and is the responsibility of the resident.